fxboxed/eugo/content/europe/adventure/surfing/_index.md

 > It's a place where you can witness some of the biggest waves on the planet and then stroll through streets filled with history and charm.

 Nazaré is a must-see if you're serious about surfing in Europe.
-You can experience the [welcoming atmosphere](https://www.sunshineseeker.com/destinations/nazare/) firsthand.
+You can experience the welcoming atmospherefirsthand.

 ## 3\.
 Biarritz